Hearing an echo in your RingCentral Video call?

 You should obviously test your technology before splashing the cash on upgrades such as new mics, headphones, or webcams.
 That said, now’s the perfect time to do so given the rise of remote work and the popularity of video meetings.
 Besides, creating a video-ready meeting space is more cost-effective than ever.

 And of course, your software could also be causing unintentional mic echo and other issues that impact the quality of your meetings.
-That’s why we recommend RingCentral, especially given its built-in features such as echo cancellation to ensure crisp calls, no matter where you are:
+That’s why we recommend RingCentral.
+Alongside features such as business phone service, virtual call center and contact center, RingCentral also includes echo cancellation to ensure crisp calls, no matter where you are:

 Now you know how to get rid of echo on your video calls!